What to Bring

 Sunscreen with high SPF.
 Buy it at home.
 You can buy it here but it can cost twice the price.

 There are two things I find invaluable on a journey... my super size Micronet travel towel and my "Civita" money belt.
 I found both at Rick Steve's Travel Shop online.
 It's a dabber towel and not a rubber towel so if you like to rub yourself dry this isn't for you.
 I got use to it and the dabbing method dries very well because the fiber is very absorbing.
 It's lightweight and dries super fast.
 The money belt fits around the waist under your clothes and fits passport, money and important cards nicely.

 You will see many beautiful items that you fall in love with.
 You can either bring an empty suitcase with you, buy one here or plan on shipping things back home.

 As of September 2022, Covid vaccines or PCR tests are not required to enter Morocco.
-Any medications you need.
-Diarrhea medicine, aspirin ... your own small medicine kit may be useful for you.
-Except for the current Covid vaccine, common vaccines are not mandatory for visiting Morocco.
-There are regular pharmacies in most towns.
+Any medications you need, diarrhea medicine, aspirin ... your own small medicine kit may be useful.
+Regular pharmacies are available.
 Personally, I visit the local herbalist and he concocts something for me that heals my issues quite well.
 Homeopathy is available in Morocco but not readily - I suggest you bring your own.

 Patience.
 Be prepared for last minute changes.